MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 	}
 }
 ```
-No as threatening now does it?
+Not as threatening now is it?

 Now, let's breakdown what all of this config is used for.

 ### Layout

-The layout is the only required property when defining your keyboard.
+The `layout` is the only required property when defining your keyboard.
 Multiple layouts are provided so you have a sturdy base.

 The possible options for the `layout` property are: